hopr-framework/PyHOPE/README.md

 PyHOPE is heavily inspired by [HOPR (High Order Preprocessor)](https://github.com/hopr-framework/hopr) and shares the same input/output format.
 For more information and tutorials, please visit the [HOPR documentation](https://hopr.readthedocs.io).

 # Usage
+PyHOPE can either be invoked directly from the command line or used as a Python library.

+## Command Line Usage
-PyHOPE is invoked from the command line.
+PyHOPE can be invoked from the command line.
 After installation, its functionalities can be accessed directly from the terminal by passing a valid configuration file.
 ```bash
 pyhope [parameter.ini]
 ```